arsyakaukabi/bangkit-coffee-ml/README.md

 ## Pre-trained Weights ##

-<p>The pre-trained weights are the plug and play weights that can be used to skip the training and compilation of models for the SWAT-DCNN (RECOMMENDED). :relaxed:</p>
+<p>The pre-trained weights are the plug and play weights that can be used to skip the training and compilation of models for the SWAT-DCNN (RECOMMENDED).</p>

 **For an immediate simulation without the hassle of going over the previous instructions, refer to this link. : <a href="https://drive.google.com/file/d/1JNvYlat8mmpNyd3sS_QgQ5zVVEImFFjc/view?usp=sharing">Pre-Trained Weights</a>**

-`PRE-TRAINED WEIGHTS FILESIZE: (271 MB)`
+`PRE-TRAINED WEIGHTS FILESIZE: (484 MB)`

 The filenames must not be changed for the `.h5` files.